MQTTCool/hello-iot-world-html-example/README.md

 contents of the `src/web` folder of this project.
 * If required, install Node.js
 * From `src/feed` folder, get the [MQTT.js](https://github.com/mqttjs/MQTT.js)
-client library, which is required by the feed simulator application;
+client library, which is required by the feed simulator application:
   ```
   npm install mqtt
   ```